Flush with cash, private equity faces $1 trillion headache

 Investors, or Limited Partners (LPs), are already asking for change, managers said, for example by demanding that fees be paid only on capital deployed.
 And pension fund giant CalPERS said in January that it would slash its number of private equity managers by over two-thirds in a cost-cutting drive.

 Sovereign wealth funds (SWFs) sitting on enormous amounts of cash are also wielding increasing power.
-Such funds accounted for 14 percent of capital invested in private equity in January 2015, up from 6 percent five years previously, said David Rubenstein, co-founder and co-CEO of Carlyle (CG.O).
+Such funds accounted for 14 percent of capital invested in private equity in January 2015, up from 6 percent five years previously, said David Rubenstein, co-founder and co-CEO of Carlyle.

 "The exponential growth of SWFs will put them in a stronger position to seek changes from GPs," Rubenstein said.